 Minimally Invasive Surgery

-We perform surgery for some gynecological cancers using the da Vinci® Surgical System, a less invasive approach to surgery that results in smaller incisions and a quicker return to regular activities.
-Gynecologic surgeons William Agel, MD, Richard J. Angelo, MD, and Keith W. McAteer, MD, are skilled in the da Vinci system.
+Some gynecological cancer surgeries can be done with the da Vinci® Surgical System, a less invasive approach to surgery that results in smaller incisions and a quicker return to regular activities.
+Gynecologic surgeons William Agel, MD; Richard J. Angelo, MD; and Keith W. McAteer, MD, are skilled in the da Vinci system.